Building Kentucky's tallest bridge22 July 2022

-Incremental bridge launching, which is popular in Europe but relatively uncommon in the US, is typically used when a bridge is very high and access via traditional cranes is difficult or impractical.
+Incremental bridge launching, which is popular in Europe but relatively uncommon in the US, is typically used when a bridge is very high and access via traditional cranes is difficult.

 According to Paul Burchett, co-founder of Bush & Burchett, “Being 320’ tall and only 1000’ long, the slopes on each side of the bridge were extremely steep.
 This made conventional erection almost impossible.”

 Bush and Burchett determined the safest and most economical strategy was to build the steel bridge on the embankment and incrementally move the girders into position on the eight sets of piers.
 The contractors partnered with Engineered Rigging for this segment of the bridge construction.